norhum/gpt2_ppo/README.md

 ## Acknowledgements

 This project adapts code from Andrej Karpathy's [karpathy/build-nanogpt] ([https://github.com/karpathy/build-nanogpt]), specifically the [train_gpt2.py].
 Thank you to Andrej Karpathy for making his work publicly available.

+## Practial Limitations

+I tried using latest models such as Llama-3.2-3B for the reward model but dealing with different tokenization method made it really hard to implement.